tanianasrin1/independent-service-provider-a10/README.md

 -
 -

--Login sign up
+- Login sign up
--using navbar
+- using navbar
--using a slider with responsive
+- using a slider with responsive
--Fixed RequireAuth route
+- Fixed RequireAuth route
--fixed 404 page
+- fixed 404 page
--footer route
+- footer route

 ### `Technologies`
 <!-- -React